Affair of the Diamond Necklace: Affair

 A confidence trickster who called herself Jeanne de Valois-Saint-Rémy, also known as Jeanne de la Motte, made a plan to use the necklace to gain wealth and possibly power and royal patronage.
 A descendant of an out-of-wedlock son of Henry II of France, Jeanne had married an officer of the gendarmes, Nicholas de la Motte, the self-proclaimed "Comte de la Motte".
-She was living on a small pension that had been granted to her by the King.
+She was living on a small pension that had been granted to her by the king.

 In March 1785, Jeanne became the mistress of the Cardinal de Rohan, a former French ambassador to the court of Vienna.
-The Cardinal was regarded with displeasure by Queen Marie Antoinette for having spread rumors about the Queen's behavior to her formidable mother, Holy Roman Empress Maria Theresa.
-The Queen had also learned of a letter in which the Cardinal spoke of Maria Theresa in a manner that the Queen found offensive.

-The Cardinal was then trying to regain the Queen's favor to become one of the King's ministers.
-Jeanne de la Motte, having entered court utilizing a lover named Rétaux de Villette, persuaded Rohan that she had been received by the Queen and enjoyed her favor.
-On hearing of that, Rohan resolved to use Jeanne to regain the Queen's goodwill.
-Jeanne assured the Cardinal that she was making efforts on his behalf.
+Rohan was regarded with displeasure by Marie Antoinette for having spread rumors about the queen's behavior to her formidable mother, Holy Roman Empress Maria Theresa.
+The queen had also learned of a letter in which Rohan wrote of Maria Theresa in a manner that the queen found offensive.
+Rohan was then trying to regain the queen's favor to become one of the king's ministers.
+Jeanne, having entered court utilizing a lover named Rétaux de Villette, persuaded Rohan that she had been received by the queen and enjoyed her favor.
+On hearing of that, Rohan resolved to use Jeanne to regain the queen's good will.
+Jeanne assured Rohan that she was making efforts on his behalf.

-Thus began an alleged correspondence between Rohan and the Queen.
-Jeanne de la Motte returned the replies to Rohan's notes, which she affirmed came from the Queen.
-As the tone of the letters became very warm, the Cardinal, convinced that Marie Antoinette was in love with him, became enamored of her.
-He begged Jeanne to arrange a secret night-time interview with the Queen on his behalf; the supposed meeting took place in August 1784.
-In the gardens of the Palace of Versailles, the Cardinal met with a woman whom he believed to be Marie Antoinette.
-In fact, the woman was a prostitute, Nicole Le Guay d'Oliva, whom Jeanne had hired because of her resemblance to the Queen.
+Thus began an alleged correspondence between Rohan and the queen.
+Jeanne returned the replies to Rohan's notes, which she affirmed came from the queen.
+As the tone of the letters became very warm, Rohan became convinced that Marie Antoinette was in love with him and became enamored of her.
+He begged Jeanne to arrange a secret night-time interview with the queen on his behalf; the supposed meeting took place in August 1784.
+In the gardens of the Palace of Versailles, Rohan met with a woman whom he believed to be Marie Antoinette.
+In fact, the woman was a prostitute, Nicole Le Guay d'Oliva, whom Jeanne had hired because of her resemblance to the queen.
 Rohan offered her a rose.
-In her role as the Queen, she promised him that she would forget their past disagreements.
+In her role as the queen, she promised him that she would forget their past disagreements.

-Jeanne de la Motte took advantage of the Cardinal's belief in her by borrowing large sums of money from him, telling him that they were for the Queen's charity work.
+Jeanne took advantage of Rohan's belief in her by borrowing large sums of money from him, telling him that they were for the queen's charity work.
 With that money, Jeanne could make her way into respectable society.
-As she openly boasted about her mythical relationship with the Queen, many assumed that the affair was genuine.
+As she openly boasted about her mythical relationship with the queen, many assumed that the affair was genuine.